Fr Austin's Holy Thought

 Friary Snippets

-Olton U3A (University of the Third Age)invite parishioners to a presentation on Macular Degeneration Thurs 22 May, 1-3pm in our parish hall.
+Olton U3A (University of the Third Age)invite parishioners to a presentation on Macular Degeneration This Thurs 22 May, 1-3pm in our parish hall.
 Like to attend?
-Please advise Parish Office by Monday 19 May at the latest.
-U3a provide tea, coffee & biscuits but please bring your own mug!
+Please advise Parish Office by tomorrow.
+Coffee & tea provided but bring own mug!

-Big thanks to the secret army of cleaners who keep our church tidy all year round: Week starting 11th May: Group F
+Big thanks to the secret army of cleaners who keep our church tidy all year round: Week starting 18th May: Group A

 new diocesan trustee: B’ham Diocese seeks Catholic volunteer with trained experience of safeguarding to join Trustees Board and chair Safeguarding Sub-Committee.
 Want to know more?
 We’d welcome discussion. - See www.birminghamdiocese.org.uk/Pages/FAQs/Category/safeguarding